mrmiss-lab/TWICE_Bootanimation/README.md

 [Demo](https://t.me/MrMiss_Repo/45)

 ## What is this
-Magisk module to chamge yout android bootanimation
+Magisk module to change your android bootanimation

 ### Credits
 - topjohnwu for magisk